Brand Tracking to Measure what Matters

 It’s essential to leverage several data sources and channels where your target audience and customer create engagement along the customer journey.

 For B2B buyers, the path to purchase typically looks like this:

 Google Search → Website Visits → Content Downloads → Reviews → Referrals → Sales Interactions → Trial → Buy

-You can create listening posts and data collection to measure your company and brand performance with web analytics tools.
-Deploy Google Analytics to measure the performance of your paid, organic, direct, and referral traffic sources and the respective conversion rate.
+With web analytics tools, you can create listening posts and data collection to measure your company and brand performance.
+Then, deploy Google Analytics to measure the performance of your paid, organic, direct, and referral traffic sources and the respective conversion rate.

-Listening to your social media mentions at the brand or company or product level is simple with modern SEO analytics tools.
-With a media analytics platform like SEMRush or BuzzSumo, either is a great app for listening and alerting you to all mentions of the brand tags you define.
+Listening to your social media mentions at the brand, company, or product level is simple with modern SEO analytics tools.
+With a media analytics platform like SEMRush or BuzzSumo, either is an excellent app for listening and alerting you to all mentions of the brand tags you define.

 You are now ready to capture (at the moment of mention) all the positive (and negative) social buzz and brand associations on:

 - LinkedIn and others, or the